beckett-media/collect-infra/README.md

 ## VPN

 Very few people should need VPN access to the infrastructure resources.
 In fact, right now, the only use-case is to be able to establish connections to the Aurora cluster from the developers local machine for verifying data imports.

+Also, note, you do not need to setup this entire project to utilize the VPN that it creates.
+You'll just need to follow the Access section

 ### Creating